AlexArcPy/python-for-gis-progression-path/README.md

 - generate a service area (drive-time) polygon for an arbitrary point on a street network stored as a shapefile using `networkx`
 - find out the fastest spatial join - ArcGIS Spatial Join GP tool, `rtree` in PostGIS, SQL Server `STContains`, or `shapely` Python package
 - create a new .csv file from an existing one by filtering certain rows using `pandas`
+- classify point dataset features into clusters using `scikit-learn` to mimic some of the ArcGIS Spatial Statistics tools
+- write a program that will calculate the area of a lake automatically recognized from a satellite imagery